nephio-experimental/tko/KRM.md

     kubectl get plugin $(tko name to 'validate|free5gc/smf')

+Note that you can select by the `metadata.name` field, which also accepts wildcards:

+    kubectl get template --field-selector=metadata.name=$(tko name to nf/**)

 Finally, note that deployment names have special semantics.
 When you create a new deployment, e.g. with `kubectl create`, the KRM name is discarded, because the backend will generate a new random ID for the name.
 So, simply write in a placeholder name, e.g. `placeholder-1`.
 However, note that every